 The garden was open on four Saturdays this summer.
 Tickets went on sale at the end of November and I understand they sold out fast.
 We purchased our tickets through Le Centre écologique de Port-au-Saumon website.
 The site is in French but easy to navigate.
 We simply selected the time that we wanted to go and the number of tickets (the maximum was four).
 The tickets (non-refundable) were mailed to me.
 The tours were organized with military precision by volunteers and we were asked to arrive 15 minutes before the scheduled time.
 The tours were in French but it didn’t really matter because we were there to see the garden.
 At the end of the tour I was able to buy Francis Cabot’s book The Greater Perfection and have read it from cover to cover!

-The garden is in La Malbaie which is 147 km northeast of Quebec City on the north side of the St. Laurence.
+The garden is in La Malbaie which is 147 km northeast of Quebec City on the north side of the St. Lawrence.
 You should consider driving alongside the river (Route 362) from Baie-Saint-Paul to La Malbaie (50 km) for the scenery is breathtaking.
 Baie-Saint-Paul is one of the oldest towns in Quebec and has many charming restaurants and countless art galleries.
 The area around La Malbaie has long attracted tourists from New York, Toronto and Montreal when the elite would arrive on the luxurious White Ships and stay at their summer residences or at the prestigious Manoir Richelieu.
 There are other lodging options including camping.
 We stayed at a charming bed & breakfast (Le Richelieu) that is right in the town itself.
 The owner of the B & B recommended Le Patriarche Restaurant Bistro for dinner and I must say the food, service, and atmosphere were simply outstanding.

 Once you’ve come this far you should consider visiting another outstanding Canadian garden: Jardins de Métis, also known as the Reford Gardens.
 It’s on the other side of the St. Laurence, in the Gaspé Peninsula.
 It is easy to get there for you just catch a ferry from Saint-Siméon to Rivière-du-Loup and continue north for about 150 km.
-More about that garden next month.

 Photo credits: Sylvia Fanjoy